dheurtev/dheurtev/sysops.md

 Technologies I am using or used in recent years or considering.

+## Best practices ##
+- Avoid manual changes and GUI as leads to non-reproductible environment.
+- Better to build and deploy server images often to avoid drift accumulation
+- Immutable configuration to avoid configuration drift
+- Infrastructure should be reproductible, disposable, consistent, with no end state
+- Provisioning should be automated after the server starts.
+- Do not store passwords in code.
+Use instead IAM or Vault.
+- Send and monitor logs

 ## Deploy ##

 ### Bare Metal provisioning platform ###